ievanh6/final-project-public/Final_Report.md

 <img src="Final_Report_files/figure-gfm/figure-6-heatmap-chemokines-1.png" style="display: block; margin: auto;" />

 **Figure 6**: Heatmap looking at the fold change expression of chemokines amongst the psoriasis subtypes.

+We then analyzed expression of chemokines for these chemokine receptors.
+There was very minimal downregulation of all chemokines looked at for all subtypes, with some variability (figure 6).
+However, there were some major upregulated chemokines for specific subtypes.
+CXCL10 and CXCL9 were upregulated mainly in palmoplantar psoriasis while CXCL13 was mainly upregulated in conventianl psoriasis (figure 6).
+There was also some upregulation of certain chemokines for all subtypes, but to a much less extent than these previous ones mentioned (figure 6).

 <img src="Final_Report_files/figure-gfm/figure-7-heatmap-adhesion-1.png" style="display: block; margin: auto;" />

-**Figure 5**: Heatmap looking at the fold change expression of adhesion molecules amongst the psoriasis subtypes.
+**Figure 7**: Heatmap looking at the fold change expression of adhesion molecules amongst the psoriasis subtypes.

 # Discussion